-Lisa Stifler serves as senior policy counsel on CRL's state policy team, and leads its debt collection work.
+Lisa Stifler serves as CRL's director of the state policy, and leads its debt collection work.
 She advises local organizations and lawmakers that are working to eliminate abusive lending and debt collection practices in their states.
 Lisa also advocates on the national level on abusive debt collection and debt settlement practices, as well as predatory auto and student lending.

 Prior to joining CRL, Lisa worked in the areas of civil rights, community economic development, and bankruptcy.
 She also worked and volunteered for more than six years as an advocate for survivors of domestic violence.